top of page

 Nicola Morganti

-I am a socio-economist of Italian and Swiss nationality with 23 years’ experience in rural development in Africa.
+I am a socio-economist of Italian and Swiss nationality with 23 years of experience in rural development in Africa.
 I am a member of ACRA, one of the oldest Italian NGOs, since 1983.
-From 2012 to 2014 as ACRA Country coordinator, I was involved in setting up and support LUMAMA, a community-based social enterprise managing a 300 kW hydro-electric off-grid power plant providing electricity to 7 villages.
-I have been elected President of ACRA Board in 2014 and re-elected in June 2017.
-Within ACRA Executive Board I oversees the development of the energy programme in Africa and Latin America and the development of partnerships with private sector companies.
+From 2012 to 2014 as ACRA Country coordinator, I was involved in setting up and supporting LUMAMA, a community-based social enterprise managing a 300 kW hydro-electric off-grid power plant providing electricity to 7 villages.
+I was elected President of the ACRA Board in 2014 and re-elected in June 2017.
+Within ACRA Executive Board I oversee the development of the energy program in Africa and Latin America and the development of partnerships with private sector companies.
 I am also among the founder and board members of Education & Entrepreneurship Ltd, a Tanzanian social enterprise involved in promoting vocational training for rural youth.
-I will support the implementation of ACRA’s project component from a technical perspective, capitalizing ACRA’s knowledge on rural development and the mobilization of farmers.
+I will support the implementation of ACRA’s project component from a technical perspective, capitalizing on ACRA’s knowledge of rural development and the mobilization of farmers.

 bottom of page